Spring snack bags; let’s put those stickers to good use!

 I know you are drowning in stickers.
-They may be dot stickers, or the latest assortment from the Target Dollar Spot.
+They may be dot stickers or the latest assortment from the Target Dollar Spot.
 Regardless of the shape and design, run and grab them now.
+Spring snack bags is on.

 The best part of this spring activity?